bluesky/bluesky-queueserver/README.rst

 --------

-This is demo version of the server that supports creation and closing of Run Engine execution environment, adding and removing items from the queue, checking the queue status and execution of the queue.
-There is no error handling implemented yet, so the server process will probably freeze if an error occurs.
-In this case the shell running the server may need to be closed and a new shell opened.
+This is demo version of the server that supports creation and closing of Run Engine execution environment, adding and removing items from the queue, checking the queue status and execution of the queue, pausing (immediate and deferred), resuming, aborting, stopping and halting plans, collection of data to 'temp' database.

+The demo has limited data handling implemented.
+While it is relatively stable while testing the example commands, the shell may still freeze (e.g. if Ctrl-C is pressed while the RE environment is not closed).
+In this case the best way is to close the shell and start a new one (simply killing the process will not help).

 The server can be started from a shell as follows::